mrsarm/pose/Run-CI-envs.md

 git repos and docker images across their apps:

 - **Git repositories**:
-    - `main` branch (or `master`) is the development branch in git, and contains what normally is on the stage environment running.
+    - Main branch (normally `master` or `main`) is the development branch in git, and contains what normally is on the stage environment running.
     - `prod` branch is the production branch in git, what normally is live in production.
-    - `**?` other branches are considered "feature" branches, or branches to make fixes, they are created from the `main` branch, and eventually merged into `main`.
+    - `**?` other branches are considered "feature" branches, or branches to make fixes, they are created from the main branch, and eventually merged into.
 - **Docker registry**:
     - `latest` tag is the development tag, so whatever is pushed to `master` in git, is built in the CI environment into a docker image, and stored in the registry